solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 [later](#multi-step-authconfigs).
 {{% /notice %}}

-The `GetAuthService` function will be invoked by Gloo right after this step.
-As its `configInstance` argument, Gloo will pass the object that it just populated with the values from the plugin configuration.
+The `GetAuthService` function will be invoked by Gloo Edge right after this step.
+As its `configInstance` argument, Gloo Edge will pass the object that it just populated with the values from the plugin configuration.
 This function must return an instance of the [AuthService](https://github.com/solo-io/ext-auth-plugins/blob/master/api/interface.go#L49) interface.

 ##### AuthService
 `AuthService` instances are responsible for authorizing individual requests.
-This is the interface that all of Gloo's out-of-the box auth implementations (basic auth, OIDC, etc.) implement as well.
-Your plugin is responsible for providing Gloo with a valid `AuthService` implementation.
+This is the interface that all of Gloo Edge's out-of-the box auth implementations (basic auth, OIDC, etc.) implement as well.
+Your plugin is responsible for providing Gloo Edge with a valid `AuthService` implementation.

 ```go
 type AuthService interface {